Top new age and spiritual self-help books

 You can Heal your Life was originally published in 1984, since then it has sold more than 50 million copies worldwide.
 I read it at the end of my high school years and it blew me away.

 She introduced me to the concept that we choose our family and that our experiences are not as random as we might think they are.
 I felt really empowered after reading it.

-The book contains many exercises and affirmations to heal your life in every aspect, resentments, physical issues, etc.
+You Can Heal Your Life contains many exercises and affirmations to heal your life in every aspect: resentments, physical issues, etc.